 There is a picnic area with green grass and a huge shadow in the northwest corner.
 The zoo and botanical garden is also home to the Hung King Temple, which functioned as the memorial to Vietnamese soldiers who died in the Great War of 1914 – 1918 and today as a place for worshipping Hung Kings.
 It also contains the Museum of Vietnamese History where you can learn more about the resounding history of Vietnam through watching thousands of significant documents and weapons from the French colonial era.

 Location: 2 Nguyen Binh Khiem Street, Da Kao Ward, District 1, Ho Chi Minh City;

 Entrance fee: 50,000 VND;

-- The zoo and botanical gardens are more crowded on weekends and Vietnam holidays when local people do not go to work and usually take their families to this place.
+- The zoo and botanical gardens are more crowded on weekends and Vietnam holidays.
+Local people do not go to work and usually take their families to this place these days.
 So that you can go there on weekdays if you can arrange;

 - Do not feed the animals;